vipul79321/CP_Codes/OOP/oop_intro_gfg.md

 **Friend Function** -
 1. Friendship is not inherited.
 That is friend function of base class cant access private or protected members of child class.
-2. Friend function can be member of other class or a normal function.
+2. Friend function is non-member function.
-3. Friend function is always inline.
+3. Friend function can be member of other class or a global function.
-4. Friend function is non-member function.
+4. Friend function defined inside class(whose friend are they) are inline.
+[Link](https://docs.microsoft.com/en-us/cpp/cpp/friend-cpp?view=msvc-160#inline-friend-definitions)

 ---